Differences Between the OIG’s LEIE and GSA’s SAM Exclusion Lists

 UNDERSTANDING THE GSA’S SAM EXCLUSION Database

 The GSA maintains centralized database for government contracting known as SAM.
 The database is a procurement repository and includes all contractors approved to do business with the federal government as well as those who are excluded from participation in federal procurement.
-SAM incorporates data from multiple decommissioned federal databases – the Central Contractor Registry (CCR), the Federal Agency Registration (FedReg), Online Representations and Certifications Application (ORCA), and the Excluded Parties List System (EPLS) – as well as the OIG’s LEIE.
-SAM was implemented in 2012.
+SAM incorporates data from multiple decommissioned federal databases – the Central Contractor Registry (CCR), the Federal Agency Registration (FedReg), Online Representations and Certifications Application (ORCA), and the Excluded Parties List System (EPLS) – as well as the OIG’s LEIE (List of Excluded Individuals and Entities).
+SAM OIG, implemented in 2012, serves as a comprehensive resource for procurement information.

-A major difference between the GSA and OIG is that the while the GSA maintains SAM as database of federal procurement systems, the GSA is not an agency with authority to levy fines and penalties, unlike HHS OIG.
+A major difference between the GSA and OIG is that while the GSA maintains SAM as a database of federal procurement systems, the GSA is not an agency with authority to levy fines and penalties.
+In contrast, SAM OIG, specifically the Office of Inspector General within the System for Award Management, possesses the authority to investigate and penalize individuals or entities engaged in fraudulent or non-compliant activities, unlike the GSA.

 Other differences include the categories employed by SAM, classifying excluded entities according to the following four categories: